• Skip to primary navigation

 Make Your Own OxyClean – Clean Up Spots the DIY Way

-To make your own, you just need water, washing soda (note that you can also use baking soda) and hydrogen peroxide.
-Just mix equal parts of peroxide and washing soda with a double part of water.
-For instance, mix 1 cup of water with ½ cups each of washing soda and peroxide.
+To make your own, you just need water, washing soda (note that you can also use baking soda), and hydrogen peroxide.
+Just mix equal parts of peroxide and washing soda with twice as much water.
+For instance, mix 1 cup of water with ½ cup each of washing soda and peroxide.

 More Home